 Of course!
 Just make sure you give us enough notice of your special request so the the band has time to learn your song.

-Our typical quote, and the industry standard, is for a 5-hour event.
-This includes 4 x 45-minute sets, with intermittent breaks, to be spread throughout the night as you feel best.
+Our typical quote, and the industry standard, is for a maximum 5-hour event including set up and break down.
+This includes 4 x 45-minute sets or 3 x 60 minute sets, with intermittent breaks, to be spread throughout the night as you feel best.
 With speeches and other formalities, you’ll find this is usually the perfect amount of time to have the band playing.
 If you require a longer event and more sets, we are happy to discuss adding extra hours at little cost.
 Also, please know that we are always flexible to your needs.
 This 5-hour timeline breakdown is our standard recommendation, but anything can be customized to your plan.
 Talk to us about your ideas and dreams and we’ll do our best to accommodate!

 The band can absolutely play during dinner, but we’d recommend using your sets when your guests are ready to stand up and get dancing.
 Our typical event reception includes 4 x 45-minute sets with short DJ sets between the band sets.
 If you would like a dinner set, please let us know ahead of time as we defer to playing after-dinner sets unless otherwise instructed.
 You can always pay for extra time if you want a dinner set in addition to all four dance sets.